 Students should plan to arrive at school well before the 8:45am bell every day.
-When this does not occur parents/carers are requested to contact the school and provide a reason for the lateness.
+When this does not occur parents/ carers are requested to contact the school and provide a reason for the lateness via email to the school.
 All late arrivals must report to the Administration Office for a late note and have their ID card scanned by staff before commencing classes.

 Students arriving late must not attend class without the late arrival slip.
 Late slips must be handed to the teacher of the period in which the student is arriving late.

-Arriving late to school or class will not only have a negative impact on the student arriving late but disrupts the learning of others in the class.
+Arriving late to school or class will not only have a negative impact on the student but disrupt the learning of others in the class.
 Parents/Carers are requested to actively promote positive routines at home that ensure students arrive on time.